The Foodways Section publishes a journal, awards prizes for outstanding work in

 creative pieces, recipes, archival materials and book reviews, related to

 co-editors Janet Gilmore of University of Wisconsin-Madison or Michael Lange of Champlain

 College.
 Submissions should be sent to Diane Tye.

 The Sue Samuelson Award for Foodways Scholarship

-The Foodways Section of the American Folklore Society is pleased to announce the Sue Samuelson Award for the best student paper on food and foodways.
-Papers should be based on original fieldwork or research and should utilize current folkloric approaches to interpretation.
+The Foodways Section of the American Folklore Society invites submissions for the Sue Samuelson Award for best student paper on food and foodways.
+Papers should be based on original fieldwork or research and utilize current folkloric approaches to analysis and interpretation.

 The prize includes $200 (USD), publication in the foodways journal Digest, and free one-year membership to the Foodways Section of AFS.
 Winners may apply for a travel stipend (of up to $300) to present the winning paper at the upcoming American Folklore Society conference http://www.afsnet.org/?2016AM.
 There is no entrance fee and the contest is open to undergraduate and graduate students.

 * Save your original, unpublished essay (from 1,500 to 9,000 words) as a Word document and attach it to your e-mail.
 Include the essay title, your full name, postal address, phone number, and e-mail address.
 Type "Foodways Essay Contest" in the subject description of the e-mail and send the submission to Theresa Vaughan at email@example.com.

 * All entries must be received by February 1st.

 * Entries will be judged according to the following criteria: Sensitivity to the people and culture being described, depth of analysis into the food tradition, ability to engage the reader, and quality of writing.